 Yorkshire Dales.
 With spectacular scenery and wildlife habitat, this National Park spread out over an area of 680 square miles is full of moors, valleys, hills, and stone-built villages.

 Kensington Palace.
 Massive Royal state residence and Royal Museum.
 Features exhibition of Princess Diana.

 Camden Town.
 Camden Town in London is famous for its market, and a haven of counter culture, and nightlife with alternative live bands.

 Tate Modern.
-London’s contemporary art gallery with international works on display and popular cafe with panoramic river views.
+London’s contemporary art gallery with international works on display and a popular cafe with panoramic river views.

 Princes Street.
 One of the major streets in central Edinburgh, Scotland, and the main shopping street in the capital.

 Urquhart Castle.
-Ruins of 16th century fortress, overlooking Loch Ness lake, with visitor centre and café, a must while hunting for Loch Ness monster! 🙂
+Ruins of a 16th-century fortress, overlooking Loch Ness lake, with a visitor center and café, a must while hunting for Loch Ness monster! 🙂

 Land & People England is 74 times smaller than the USA, 59 times smaller than Australia and 3 times smaller than Japan.
 England is however 2.5 times more populous than Australia, and 1.5 times more populous than California.
 With 2.5 times less inhabitants than Japan, its density of population is slightly higher than the country of the rising sun.

 - British police do not carry guns except in emergencies.